jnsltk/fraud_detection/management.md

 On-demand meetings: Knowledge sharing can mostly be achieved through our regular in-person meetings.
 For special implementations of some new ideas, on-demand meetings can be scheduled to discuss these ideas.
 This is a great way to keep the entire team up to date on new ideas and the progress made by each team member.

 ### Communication
 Our communication channel of choice is Discord, where we will share advice and progress updates.
 We will complement this with regular in-person meetings, to ensure that no vital information is left out.
-Scheduled meetings will occur twice a week on Mondays and Thursdays.
+Scheduled meetings will occur twice a week on Tuesdays and Fridays.
 Discord will be used as a means of scheduling extra meetings as needed.

 ### Conflicts
 In the event of conflicts, we will attempt to resolve them through communication and discussion.
 We will try to understand the conflict from both sides and come up with a solution.
 If a resolution cannot be achieved, we will vote to make decisions, based on the principle of majority rule and minority compliance.
 If conflicts arise between team members and cannot be resolved internally through communication, we will seek assistance from the teacher or TA.